Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Formal statements and proofs of the main results

 \section{Formal statements and proofs of the main results}

 Before we embark on the proofs of the theorems we will introduce some basic notation and discuss some vocabulary that will be used in the proofs.
-First, we introduce some standard projections.
-Indeed, for $\T \in \R^N \times \R^m$, $\pi_1(\T)$ and $\pi_2(\T)$ is defined as follows:
+First, we \MG{recall} some standard projections.
+Indeed, \MG{for integers $N,m$ and $\ell$, as well as $\T \in(\R^N \times \R^m)^\ell$, we define} $\pi_1(\T)$ and $\pi_2(\T)$ \MG{ as in \eqref{eq:pi1def} and \eqref{eq:pi2def}.}

-Second, recall Definition \ref{def:delta1_infromation} and Definition \ref{def:delta1} where we discuss the concepts of $\Delta_1$-information and computational problems with $\Delta_1$-information.
+In addition, we introduce a notation to describe the set theoretic properties of training sets.
+Since we require a training set $\T$ to have bounded elements, we \MG{recall} the set $T_{\ell}$ which captures this property: Let $A: \R^N \to \R^m$ be a linear map and \MG{ } Secondly, recall Definition \ref{def:delta1_infromation} and Definition \ref{def:delta1} where we discuss the concepts of $\Delta_1$-information and computational problems with $\Delta_1$-information.
 In particular, we have the original domain $\Omega$ and the corresponding domain $\tilde \Omega$ that contains all sequences of approximations to the elements in $\Omega$.
-We will typically use the notation $\mathcal{T} \in \Omega$ and $\mathcal{\tilde T} \in \tilde \Omega$.
-At last, we use $\| \cdot \|_{op}$ to denote the standard operator norm, more precisely for an $M: \R^N \to \R^m$ we have that
+We will typically use the notation $\mathcal{T} \in \Omega$ and $\mathcal{\tilde T} \in \tilde \Omega$ \MG{where $\mathcal{\tilde T}$ is assumed to correspond to $\mathcal{T}$}. \MG{We also recall from \eqref{eq:extended-metric} that if an algorithm doesn't halt on an input then its error is infinity.} At last, we use $\| \cdot \|_{op}$ to denote the standard operator norm, more precisely for a linear map $M: \R^N \to \R^m$ we have that